Hell Is for Heroes (film): Plot

 Cumberly is killed in a German raid, but Reese kills three of the Germans in close combat.
 Worried the survivors will report how weak their positions are, Reese recommends attacking a large German pillbox flanked by a minefield and barbed wire.
 Larkin is unable to locate Pike to obtain permission, and argues with Reese about sending a man for satchel charges.
 When Larkin is killed by an artillery barrage Reese proceeds without orders, taking Henshaw and Kolinsky.
 Shortly after they set out, Sergeant Pike and the rest of the company begin to return to the line.

-During the attack, Henshaw sets off an undetected S-mine and the flamethrower tanks he's carrying detonate, killing him.
-Reese and Kolinsky retreat, covered by smoke from the company mortar squad, but Kolinsky is struck by shrapnel through the back and abdomen, and dies as others try to tend his wounds.
+During the attack, Henshaw sets off an S-mine and is killed by the detonation of his flamethrower tanks.
+Reese and Kolinsky retreat, covered by smoke from the company mortar squad, but Kolinsky is struck by shrapnel, and dies as his wounds are treated.

-A furious Captain Loomis berates Reese and promises him a court-martial for defying orders, and the company launches a dawn attack.
-The German pillbox inflicts heavy casualties, but Reese and Coby get close enough to use a flamethrower and satchel chargees.
+A furious Captain Loomis threatens Reese with a court-martial for defying orders, then orders a dawn attack.
+They suffer heavy casualties from a German pillbox until Reese and Corby get close enough to use a flamethrower and satchel charges.
 Reese is wounded and his satchel charge is tossed back out of the bunker by the defenders.
 Reese retrieves it and carries it back through the pillbox opening, blowing up the fortification's occupants and himself.
 Pike orders Corby to burn the bunker with his flamethrower and the Americans continue the advance.